hidekiumehata/hidekiumehata.github.io/README.md

 ### Unveiling the growth of galaxies

 We are still ignorant about the details on what was going on in the ancient galaxies in their actively growing phase.
-I'm taccked this theme, utilizing various telescooes including ALMA and JWST.
+I'm tackling this theme, utilizing various telescooes including ALMA and JWST.

 ### Chasing the co-evolution of galaxies and SMBHs